 Rings, no matter the karat or type of precious metal, will show age with daily wear.
 As we go about our day-to-day lives, our rings will inevitably collect scratches, marks, and myriad of buildup. (lotion, dirt, makeup, ect.)

 These are the most common marks on a ring and are actually just on the surface of the metal.
 Whenever precious metals rub against something harder than themselves it will leave behind a mark.
-As your ring becomes covered in these marks it will change the finish of your ring.
-Brushed/matte finishes will start to look more shiny and polished finishes will start to look more dull.
-Some metals are more durable than others, but this process bound to happen on all precious metals rings.
+Usually these burnish marks or scuffs are most noticeable as they first start to appear, especially on wide bands.
+But as your ring becomes covered in these marks it will create a nice consistent finish.
+Over time brushed/matte finishes will start to look more shiny, while polished finishes will start to look a little more dull.
+Some metals are more durable than others, but this process is bound to happen on all precious metals rings.
+How quickly it happens really depends on how hard you are on your jewelry.
 Restoring the surface finish is an easy task with the right supplies and steps that are listed below.
-Please note that a brushed or polished finish is created by putting micro-scratches in to the metal, which means that you are removing a microscopic amount of metal each time.
-Even though it is only scratching the surface it will add up every time so try not to go too overboard here.

 What to Do: Touch up the Finish